BytingBitz/pyscrapify/readme.md

 ***
 # Usage:

-This usage section covers configurations for existing scrapers, implementing new scrapers, and available framework settings.
+This usage section covers installation, settings, configuration of existing scrapers, and implementing new scrapers.

 ## Installation:

-Currently this repository just uses a requirements.txt for dependency management.
+Currently this repository uses a `requirements.txt` for dependency management.
 It is recommended to create a virtual environment, then run `pip install -r requirements.txt` inside that virtual environment.
-You will also need Chrome installed on your computer.
+You also need Chrome installed on your computer.

 ## Configuration:

-On first usage of the scraper via `launcher.py` a `settings.yml` file will be created with default configuration loaded.
-Modifying the values in this YML file will override the default configurations defined and loaded in the utilities [settings.py](https://github.com/Jamal135/pyscrapify/blob/main/utilities/settings.py).
+On first usage of the scraper via `launcher.py` a `settings.yml` file will be created in the repository root directory with a default configuration loaded.
+Modifying the values in this YML file will override the default configurations defined in the utilities [settings.py](https://github.com/Jamal135/pyscrapify/blob/main/utilities/settings.py).
 See key configuration settings below:

 >**Settings**:
 >